There are two methods:

 - The final step is generating the baseplate.

-- Select the lower perimeter and click on to generate a plate.
+- Select the lower perimeter and click on

 - Change the section and material of the baseplate as desired.